westerlymerlin/RPi-PumpReader/README.md

 # Pump Reader

-### Python project to read the Pfeiffer Vacuum gauges and a micro-epsilon infrared pyrometer. and is controlled via an HTTP API
+### Python project to read the Pfeiffer Vacuum gauges and is controlled via an HTTP API

-It uses CH-340 USB to RS232 adapters for comms.
+It uses CH-340 USB to RS232 adapters for Serial comms and a MCP2221 usb analog to digital convertor to read froma pressure transducer.

 `app.py`			    Flask application that manages the API